ShayekhBinIslam/shayekhbinislam.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

 I am broadly interested in natural language processing and machine learning.
-My research involves complex reasoning, language agents and parameter-efficient systems for real-world problems using deep neural networks.
+My research involves complex reasoning, language agents, preference optimization and parameter-efficient systems for real-world problems using deep neural networks.